instructor-ai/instructor/docs/blog/posts/pydantic.md

 The content may contain valid JSON, but it isn't considered valid JSON without understanding the language model's behavior.
 However, it could still provide useful information that we need to handle independently.
 Fortunately, `OpenAI` offers several options to address this situation.

-## Introducing Tools Calling
+## Calling Tools

-While tool calling was originally designed to make calls to external APIs using JSON schema, its real value lies in allowing us to specify the desired output.
+While tool-calling was originally designed to make calls to external APIs using JSON schema, its real value lies in allowing us to specify the desired output format.
 Fortunately, `Pydantic` provides utilities for generating a JSON schema and supports nested structures, which would be difficult to describe in plain text.

-In this example, instead of describing the desired output in plain text, we can simply provide the JSON schema for the `Packages` class, which includes a list of `Package` objects.
+In this example, instead of describing the desired output in plain text, we simply provide the JSON schema for the `Packages` class, which includes a list of `Package` objects:

 As an exercise, try prompting the model to generate this prompt without using Pydantic!

 ??? note "Example without Pydantic"

-    Heres the same example as below without using pydantic's schema generation
+    Heres the same example as above without using pydantic's schema generation

     ```python
     resp = client.chat.completions.create(